 The opt-out process erases all previously collected data and places an alternative Adform cookie into the Internet user’s browser with special indication of an “opt-out” choice and with no other data.

-The cookie applies to the specific computer and browser only.
+The cookie applies to the specific computer or mobile device and browser only.

-If an Internet user wishes to opt out on other browsers or computers, he or she must repeat the process.
-Please also note that if all cookies are erased from the computer, the opt-out cookie is also erased and the process must be repeated.
+If an Internet user wishes to opt out on other browsers, computers or mobile devices, he or she must repeat the process.
+Please also note that if all cookies are erased from the computer or mobile device, the opt-out cookie is also erased and the process must be repeated.

 When a user opts out, Adform will no longer: